mono/Embeddinator-4000/docs/ObjC.md

 ### NSString support

-API that expose `System.String` types are converted into `NSString`.
+APIs that expose `System.String` types are converted into `NSString`.
 This makes memory management easier than dealing with `char*`.

 ### Protocols support